 About This Easter Island Guide

 Having visited the South Pacific on three occasions, finally making it to Easter Island was quite a personal achievement.
-I spent a few days exploring Easter Island as part of an expedition-style cruise from Tahiti to Easter Island.
+I spent a few days exploring Easter Island as part of an expedition-style cruise from Tahiti to Easter Island, returning the following year for a second visit.
 The information in this Easter Island travel guide is based on my experiences and on extensive research.

 Why Visit Easter Island?